Grief and Loss in the Year of a Pandemic

 Grief Counseling in Seattle

 Are you struggling with unprocessed grief and loss?
 Are you looking for support to help heal from past or current loss?
 You are not alone, and help is available.
 We are a team of therapists located in the Ballard neighborhood of Seattle.
 We work with individuals and couples in the Seattle area on navigating through grief and loss.
-You can schedule a free 15-minute phone consultation or contact us for more information.
+You can schedule a free 15-minute phone consultation to see if we are a good fit.